armory/docs/content/en/scale-agent/install/_index.md

       * Spinnaker Service mode in {{< linkWithTitle "scale-agent/install/install-spin.md" >}}
       * Example of installing in different cluster and namespace  {{< linkWithTitle "scale-agent/install/advanced/service-deploy/kubectl.md" >}} -- needs more explanation; doesn't mention which mode this is
    * Helm chart {{< linkWithTitle "scale-agent/install/advanced/service-deploy/helm/index.md" >}}  (have not reviewed the content, which is old)
-   * configuration -> buried right now in reference/config/service-options   {{< linkWithTitle "scale-agent/reference/config/service-options.md" >}}
+   * configuration -> pulled out of reference/config/service-options and put into new page install/advanced/config-service
    * account configuration and migration
-      * buried right now in reference/config/service-options   {{< linkWithTitle "scale-agent/reference/config/service-options.md" >}}
+      * new page install/advanced/config-service
       * a bit in the modes content  {{< linkWithTitle "scale-agent/install/advanced/modes.md" >}}
       * and more in the dynamic accounts content